 – Building Blocks of Personality Type by Mark Hunziker and Leona Haas

 INFJs are drawn to complexity and rarely accept anything at face-value.
 For that reason, they naturally look for the deeper motives and intentions of other people and are always trying to “peel away the layers” of someone’s personality type and find their core purpose, desires, and truth.

-The INFJ sees the outer persona, the appearances, and the surface-level interactions of others, but they are more focused on what’s going on behind the scenes.
+While INFJs see the outer persona and the surface-level interactions of others, they are more focused on what’s going on behind the scenes.
 They are always trying to figure out the deeper meanings behind why people say or do the things they do.

-The strength of intuition paired with the INFJ’s auxiliary function, Extraverted Feeling (Fe), gives them a special awareness of the emotional health or mood of people.
+The strength of intuition paired with the INFJ’s auxiliary function, Extraverted Feeling (Fe), gives INFJs a special awareness of the emotional health or mood of another person.
 They often get a sense of how other people are feeling, even when those people are trying to keep their emotions hidden.
 They have a tendency to absorb other people’s emotions into themselves, which can be confusing at times.
-It can be easy for them to get other people’s emotions mixed up as their own.
+It can be easy for them to get other people’s emotions mixed up with their own.

 INFJs Often Appear Extraverted Even Though They’re Highly Introverted